sdellis/soupcon.salon/events/get-baked-cannabis-baking-tutorial.md

 ---
-title: "Get Baked Cannabis Baking Tutorial: Cannabis Infusion Basics"
+title: Get Baked Cannabis Baking Tutorial
 performer: Baked by the River
 abstract: Join us each Thursday at 7pm for our Get Baked Cannabis Baking Tutorials!
 We’ll be covering all the basics you’ll need to know to make and